 (1) Fair Value Measurements at Reporting Date: The Plan's assets measured and reported at fair value on a recurring basis are listed in the table below.
 The Plan receives monthly statements from investment brokers that provide market pricing.
-There were no transfers between Level 1 and Level 2 of the fair value hierarchy as of December 31, 2018.
-The Plan does not have any assets measured and reported at fair value on a recurring basis as of December 31, 2017.
+There were no transfers between Level 1 and Level 2 of the fair value hierarchy as of December 31: